 Lesson 2: Mom and Dad adore you.

 In my opinion every child needs someone in their corner.
 And not just in their corner but proud to be there.
 Someone loudly proclaiming their devotion and presence.
 I plan on being that person.
 One day they will venture out on their own but they will always know I am here.
 I am here in the good times and the bad.
-I will run to you the minute you call.
+The minute you call, I am there.
 I will fight with you and for you.
 Whatever your latest endeavor, I will be your biggest fan and I will always be ready to catch you if you fall.
 I love you my kiddos and in an ever changing world that love will endure.

 Lesson 3: Know your worth.